 During the year under review, efforts were made for effective and successful implementation of the Official Language Policy of the Government.
 Workshops, essay writing competitions were held.
 Forms and Circulars, Notices have been made bilingual.
-Annual Report of the Company for 2020-21 has been printed in Hindi also.
+Annual Report of the Company is also printed in Hindi.